Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Trailer Coupler Lock

 Next, you’ll need to think about your trailer while it isn’t attached to your tow vehicle.
 We all store our RVs and travel trailers when not in use, and sometimes this can’t be done in high-security areas.
-And also, don’t forget about those times that you’ve set up camp at your destination and take the truck into town for dinner and a night out.
+And also, don’t forget about those times that you’ve set up camp at your destination and taken the truck into town for dinner and a night out.
 Chances are, you want to find the trailer where you left it.

 The coupler latch lock is a good start because if you leave it in, the thief will have trouble getting the coupler on their tow vehicle.
-But if they work at it a bit, a few bolts are all that stands in their way.
+But if they work at it a bit, a few bolts are all that stand in their way.
 They could just remove the coupler latch assembly and be on their way.

 To keep that from happening, all you need is a coupler lock.
 This is basically a dummy hitch ball that secures inside the coupler and locks in place.
 Unfortunately, coupler hitch locks are generally very bulky items–plus they’re large enough to catch the eye of potential troublemakers and put them off trying.